LoadStar822/Chimera/README.md

 - `-t` or `--threads`: Number of threads for parallel processing (default: `32`).
 Increasing the number of threads can significantly speed up the database construction process, especially on multi-core systems.
 - `--load-factor`: Loading ratio of the interleaved cuckoo filter (default: `0.95`).
 This parameter mainly affects the **false positive rate**.
 Lowering the load factor reduces the filter's capacity utilization, which can decrease the false positive rate but will slightly increase the size of the database.
 - `-M` or `--max-hashes`: Maximum number of hashes per taxid (default: `1000000`).
 This parameter limits the number of hashes stored for each taxid, which can help control memory usage.
+- `-a` or `--alpha`: The weight parameters for building HICF have a default value of `1.2`.
+Please do not modify them unless there are special circumstances
+- `--relaxed-load-factor`: The relaxed load factor for the hierarchical interleaved cuckoo filter.
+The default value is `0.95`.
+This parameter can be used to adjust the load factor for
+- `-c` or `--fixed-cutoff`: Filter out the truncation threshold of minimizers with fewer occurrences when calculating them.
+By default, it is not set and will be automatically calculated based on file size, with a range of `(0-255)`
+- `-f` or `--filter`: Select the type of filter to use (ICF, HICF) and default to `ICF`
 - `-q` or `--quiet`: Suppresses verbose output.
 Use this option to minimize output during the building process.

 **Example:**